OrienteerBAP/Orienteer-Guidebook/managing_users.md

 A perspective defines what page a user sees after logging in and what pages are available for him or her on the navigation pane.
 Each user role has a [set of available perspectives](https://orienteer.gitbooks.io/orienteer/content/orienteer_user_interface.html) to select from.

 The **Perspectives** page URL: */browse/OPerspective*.
-> **Warning!** If a user doesn't see a page in a set of available perspectives, this doesn't prevent a user from accessing a page over its URL.
+> **Warning!** If users don't see a page in their perspective, this doesn't prevent them from accessing a page over its URL.
 To restrict the access, check that [database security settings](https://orienteer.gitbooks.io/orienteer/content/security.html) are configured properly.

 For each perspective, you can add properties, each defining a new section on the navigation pane.
 Properties have following attributes:
 * **Name**